bee42/docker-on-rpi-lab/slides/docker-on-arm/slides.md

 ---
-## Docker-in-Docker with swarm mode at docker for mac
+## Docker-in-Docker with swarming mode at Docker For Mac

 ```
 $ docker swarm init